joaocasarin/crystal-api/README.md

 2. Install Docker and Docker Compose.
 3. Clone the repository and navigate to the project directory.

-## Libraries

-The Travel Plans API is built using the following technologies:

-- Framework: Amber
-- ORM: Granite
-- Database: PostgreSQL

 ## Getting Started

 To launch the API and database, run the following command `docker compose up -d`.